-The lands to the south of Argo Joshua Creek are fully urbanized up to Dundas St. E and consist of low and medium density residential uses.
-Adjacent to the landscape berm along the south site of Dundas St. E., the subdivision interface includes window streets or flankage conditions.
+The lands to the south of Argo Joshua Creek are fully urbanized up to Dundas Street and consist of low and medium density residential uses.
+Adjacent to the landscape berm along the south site of Dundas Street, the subdivision interface includes window streets or flankage conditions.
 Existing homes in the neighbourhood are generally traditionally-inspired residential architecture.
 Joshua Creek Public School is located in this established residential neighbourhood, approximately 600m from the proposed Argo Joshua Creek development.

-At the southern end of the subject lands along Dundas St., a property listed on the Town of Oakville Heritage Register will remain between the development proposed in the Dundas Urban Core.
+At the southern end of the subject lands along Dundas Street, a property listed on the Town of Oakville Heritage Register will remain between the development proposed in the Dundas Street Urban Core Area.
 An appropriate interface between the development and this property will be incorporated into the design of the adjacent lands.
+To the east of the subject lands, north of Dundas Street, an existing cemetery comprises a substantial portion of the lands immediately to the east, extending from Dundas Street Ninth Line Sports Park is situated further east.